digiaonline/oops/README.md

 * Once remote state has been configured, run `terraform push` to trigger a new "change".
 Now you can head over to Atlas and confirm the new changes.

-## Linking to a project repository
+### Customized environment for a project

 In many cases the base box available in the master branch won't be sufficient for a particular project.
-Instead of adding your own various provisioning hacks, use the following instructions.
+Instead of adding your own various provisioning hacks, use the following instructions to generate a suitable box.

 * Create a new branch in this repository with the same name as your project's repository
-* Add this repository as a submodule in your own project's repository and make it point to the branch you just created
+* Rename the base box you want to use as a starting point to something that corresponds with your project.
+Also rename the Ansible playbook file.
+This is not strictly a requirement but it helps keep ambiguity in check.
 * Change whatever you need to get your box into shape, then follow the steps under ["Usage"](#usage) to build the box and push it to Atlas.
+* Add this repository as a submodule in your own project's repository and make it point to the branch you just created.
+In general the module is named `ops`.

+### Adapting an environment to new requirements

+Sooner or later after an environment is created the requirements change slightly so you need to adapt the environment.
+If that's the case, simply change whatever you have to in the provisioning process, then push a new build to Atlas using `packer push`.

+Once the necessary changes have been made there are two ways to bring existing environments up to speed:

+* Run `vagrant box update`, then `vagrant destroy` and then `vagrant up`
+* Update your project's `ops` submodule and run `vagrant provision`.
+This assumes you've configured your Vagrantfile to run the same provisioning as Packer does during the build process.
+This approach is faster and doesn't require you to destroy your existing environment.

 ### Notes about Atlas